 Account navigation, including all of the sub-folders, show up in the left pane, and the actual emails and email previews show up on the right.
 This is true for both online and desktop clients.

 When you click on the email in your Outlook.com account, you’ll see the preview off to the right.

 The same is the case with the desktop version, except that the desktop version has many more icons and features displayed in the top menu ribbon (which we’ll get to below).

 In both cases, you can also integrate with some of your favorite social accounts, but this is definitely not a strength in either case.
 With Outlook Online, you can connect with Twitter and LinkedIn, but account selection is very sparse, and the most popular social network — Facebook — isn’t even available.

 The desktop is ever worse when it comes to social connections.
 On the desktop version, when I clicked on File, Account Settings and Social Network Accounts, I found myself whisked off to this web page, advising me that social account connections are “no longer supported”.

 At a time when use of social networks continues to grow, and lines continue to blur between messaging and social networking, it seems odd that Microsoft would go in the other direction and disconnect from these networks.

-Many people organize emails into folders, but another very effective organization tool that Outlook provides is the ability to categorize emails, and color code them accordingly.
+Many people organize emails into folders, but another very effective organization tool that Microsoft Outlook provides is the ability to categorize emails, and color code them accordingly.